huynhducduy/react-starter-kit/README.md

 - React 17 with `react-router-dom`, `recoil` as state management
 - PostCSS with `autoprefixer`, `SASS` syntax, `CSS Module` supported and many optimizations. (dropped `node-sass` due to performance issues)
 - Babel in `Stage 1` with tree-shaking support for `ramda`, `date-fns`
-- ESlint configured to work well with Prettier, Typescript in multiple environment: IDE (VSCode), compile (start & build)
+- ESlint configured to work well with Prettier, Typescript, EditorConfig in multiple environment: IDE (VSCode), compile (start & build)
 - Jest + Enzyme for testing
 - Lintstaged & Husky for automatically lint & formatting
 - VSCode specific settings, extensions & debug launch config
-- Docker, docker-compose for development and deployment
+- Docker, docker-compose with `nginx` config for development and deployment

 # Libraries